jeanmlv/jeanmlv/README.md

 ---

-I am a Statistical Programmer and Clinical Data Scientist with experience at the intersection of pharmaceutical research, clinical trials, biostatistics and software engineering.
+Statistical Programmer and Clinical Data Scientist with experience at the intersection of pharmaceutical research, clinical trials, biostatistics and software engineering.

 My work focuses on developing reproducible analytical pipelines, clinical data solutions and statistical applications that support decision-making throughout the product lifecycle—from development and clinical studies to post-market surveillance.